Francis Goya: Biography

 He also became a studio guitar player, and played on the stage with performers of different styles, such as Demis Roussos, The Three Degrees, Vicky Leandros, and others.

 Nostalgia

 In 1975, he released his first solo LP Nostalgia, which quickly reached top positions in the charts.
 Nostalgia was a tender and romantic melody written by Francis Goya and his father.
 That was the beginning of his international career.

-Francis Goya tours with his performances all over the world, from Asia to Latin America, South Africa, Russia etc.
+Francis Goya toured with his performances all over the world, from Asia to Latin America, South Africa, Russia etc.

-Between the tours, he records at least one new album; their number has already reached 35 LPs and CDs, and most of them have the status of a gold disc or platinum disc.
+Between the tours, he recorded at least one new album; their number has already reached 35 LPs and CDs, and most of them have the status of a gold disc or platinum disc.

-As of today, Francis Goya has sold over millions of his albums all over the world; this is quite a rare case for instrumental music.
+As of today, Francis Goya has sold millions of his albums all over the world; this is quite a rare case for instrumental music.

 Francis Goya directed the Eurovision orchestra in Rome in 1991 and in Millstreet in 1993 during the Luxembourgish performances.